Illmatic: Background

 In mid-1992, MC Serch, whose group 3rd Bass had dissolved, began working on a solo project and approached Nas.
 At the suggestion of producer T-Ray, Serch collaborated with Nas for "Back to the Grill", the lead single for Serch's 1992 solo debut album Return of the Product.
 At the recording session for the song, Serch discovered that Nas did not have a recording contract and subsequently contacted Faith Newman, an A&R executive at Sony Music Entertainment.
 As Serch recounted, "Nas was in a position where his demo had been sittin' around, 'Live at the Barbeque' was already a classic, and he was just tryin' to find a decent deal [...]
 So when he gave me his demo, I shopped it around.
 I took it to Russell first, Russell said it sounded like G Rap, he wasn't wit' it.
 So I took it to Faith.
 Faith loved it, she said she'd been looking for Nas for a year and a half.
 They wouldn't let me leave the office without a deal on the table."

-Once MC Serch assumed the role of executive producer for Nas' debut project, he attempted to connect Nas with various producers.
+Once MC Serch assumed the role of executive producer for Nas's debut project, he attempted to connect Nas with various producers.
 Numerous New York-based producers were eager to work with the up-and-coming rapper and went to Power House Studios with Nas.
 Among those producers was DJ Premier, recognized at the time for his raw and aggressive jazz sample-based production and heavy scratching, and for his work with rapper Guru as a part of hip-hop duo Gang Starr.
 After his production on Lord Finesse & DJ Mike Smooth's Funky Technician (1990) and Jeru the Damaja's The Sun Rises in the East (1994), Premier began recording exclusively at D&D Studios in New York City, before working with Nas on Illmatic.